Salary: $16.09 - $22.12

-- Helps organize and maintain the SAC freezer inventory
+- Helps organize and maintain the kit inventory, including removing expired kits

-- Assists in training new laboratory personnel for sample shipment.
+- Assists in training new personnel for kit receiving and preparation

 - Must have proficiency using Microsoft Office products.

-- Other duties as assigned by the Core Director and/or Core Supervisor/Manager.
+- Other duties as assigned by the Operations Director.

-High School Diploma or GED required, and some college coursework in the biological sciences and a minimum of one year of related experience.
+High School Diploma or GED with some science coursework and a minimum of one year related laboratory experience required.

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at email@example.com.
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply depending on which campus you will work.
 Your recruiter will advise accordingly.